 - Surreal Humor: Many of his earliest gags revolve around characters getting introduced to utterly bizarre creatures and trying to make heads or tails about what they are and why some characters seem unfazed by it.

-- Temporal Theme Naming: He has named several of his protagonists after the Japanese words for seasons, which he intended to fit within his non-Japanese settings while still appealing to Japanese audiences: Rave Master has Haru (spring); Fairy Tail has Natsu (summer); Monster Soul has Aki (autumn); Combo Squad Mixture has Mafuyu, from "Fuyu" (winter); and Monster Hunter Orage and EDENS ZERO have Shiki (four seasons).
+- Temporal Theme Naming: He has named several of his protagonists after the Japanese words for seasons, which he intended to fit within his non-Japanese settings while still appealing to Japanese audiences: Rave Master has Haru (spring); Fairy Tail has Natsu (summer); Monster Soul has Aki (autumn); Fighting Force Mixture has Mafuyu, from "Fuyu" (winter); and Monster Hunter Orage and EDENS ZERO have Shiki (four seasons).

 - True Companions: You won't find a single Mashima series where the hero isn't or doesn't become part of a tightly knit group of friends.
 These sorts of characters will always call someone out for betraying or killing one of their own, no matter what side they're on, and will always take it personally when a villain hurts a fellow main character or makes them cry (especially if it's a girl).

 - What Measure Is a Non-Human?: Zig-Zagged.
 Several of Mashima's works lean heavily into themes of prejudice against non-humans.
 In Rave Master and EDENS ZERO, the heroes are all accepting of non-humans and androids; in Cocona and Monster Soul, the heroes are part of the marginalized group.
 However, in any instance where a non-human group is Always Chaotic Evil, the heroes have no qualms breaking their Thou Shalt Not Kill rule.